Mobile SEO: A Beginner's Guide

 What is mobile SEO?

-Mobile SEO (Mobile Search Engine Optimization) is a practice of optimizing your website to perform well on mobile search engine results.
+Mobile SEO (Mobile Search Engine Optimization) is the practice of optimizing your website to perform well on mobile search engine results.
 Mobile SEO encompasses a broad range of practices, from page speed and metadata optimization for mobile users to limited popups and mobile sitemaps.

-The ultimate goal of mobile SEO is to make website text, images, and videos easily accessible for those browsing on their smartphones, tablets - basically, anything that’s not a desktop.
+The ultimate goal of mobile SEO is to make website text, images, and videos easily accessible for those browsing on their smartphones, or tablets - basically, anything that’s not a desktop.
 Mobile SEO practices also ensure that your site’s UI and navigation take mobile users into account.

-Why is Mobile SEO Important?
+Why is mobile SEO important?

 It should be in every website owner’s best interest to learn about mobile SEO practices and how to implement them, and this is what we’re about to cover.

-Mobile SEO Best Practices
+Mobile SEO best practices

 1. Implement a mobile-friendly website configuration